- Harris 335

 Her current project focuses on the history of African decolonization, global governance, and the ethnoscientific projects that accompanied state building in the colonial and Cold War era.
 She is investigating, in particular, the different scientific studies and legal interventions in the twentieth century that originally helped to construct “traditional medicine” as a viable category of research and policy-making.
-She has received grants for her research from the Wellcome Trust and two Scholars Awards, for her first and second books projects, from the National Science Foundation.
-At Northwestern, she directs Science in Human Culture and holds a Faculty Fellowship with the Buffett Institute for Global Studies.
+She has received grants for her research from the Wellcome Trust, the National Science Foundation (two Scholar’s Awards), and the National Endowment for the Humanities (a collaborative research grant).
+At Northwestern, she has directed the Science in Human Culture Program, co-founded the Global Medical Cultures and Law Project, and held a three-year Faculty Fellowship with the Buffett Institute for Global Studies.
 She is also affiliated with the programs in African Studies, Global Health, Legal Studies, and Environmental Policy and Culture.

 - Science in Human Culture Program